In this article we'll talk about the technical terms of online training and e-learning.

 Modern e-learning courses are developed in so-called "authoring tools".
-Well-known representatives here are Articulate with the product Storyline or Adobe with the product Captivate.
+Well-known examples are Articulate's software Storyline or the Adobe product Captivate.
 You can imagine such an authoring tool like a 'beefed up' PowerPoint.
 You create individual slides and set triggers that determine what happens when someone presses a button or pushes an element.
 At the end you press a button and publish the course.
 Then the authoring tool uses a bit of magic to create a ZIP file with the complete learning course.
-You can simply upload this ZIP file to your LMS.
+You can then simply upload this ZIP file to your LMS.

-The question remains how the course and the LMS 'talk' to each other.
-Thank God there are international standards like the Scorm Standard.
-This means that every e-learning course can 'speak the same language' with every LMS, virtually a universal translator between course and LMS.
-Probably the best known, because the first e-learning standard is Scorm.
-Scorm defines quite rudimentarily what course and LMS can exchange.
-The LMS sends the name of the participant to the course, the course regularly sends back where the participant currently is and whether he or she has already passed.
-There are only two relevant values in Scorm:
+Let's tackle the question of how the course and the LMS 'talk' to each other.
+Thankfully there are international standards like the SCORM Standard.
+This means that almost every e-learning course will 'speak the same language' with most every LMS, virtually a universal translator between courses and LMS.
+Probably the best known standard, because it was the first e-learning standard, is SCORM.
+SCORM is an acronym for Sharable Content Object Reference Model.
+It defines quite rudimentarily what course and LMS can exchange.
+The LMS sends the name of the participant to the course, the course regularly sends back where the participant currently is and whether they have already passed.
+There are only two relevant values in SCORM:

 - the completion measures whether all pages have been viewed.
 If so, the course reports 'completed' to the LMS.